 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of long-term stay patients taking antianxiety drugs.
+This figure tells you the percentage of long-term residents receiving antianxiety drugs.

 Managing Depression Among Residents

-This is the percentage of patients who are showing signs of depression.
-High rates of depression could imply a less hospitable environment.
+This is the percent of patients showing depressive symptoms.
+Increased levels of depression could imply a less hospitable environment.

 Appropriate Vaccine Usage